rsnemmen/Fermi-LAT-tutorial/README.md

 # Pre-requisites

 To participate in the tutorial we recommend that you bring your laptop.
 Your laptop should have at least 4GB of RAM in order to comfortably run the VM.
-You will need about 26 GB of free space in your computer: 8 GB for the download and 18 GB to install and run the VM.
+You will need about 30 GB of free space in your computer: 10 GB for the download and 20 GB to run the VM.

 All the analysis software and data files required for this hands-on activity are already installed in a ready-to-use, self-contained [virtual machine (VM)](https://en.wikipedia.org/wiki/Virtual_machine).
 The VM runs on Windows, Linux and MacOS and is based on the *Scientific Linux distribution* (64 bit).
 It contains the `Fermi ScienceTools`, `Enrico` and `ds9`.